s0undt3ch/aiohttp-cython-testapps/README.rst

 testapp3
 ========

-testapp3 just import the ``inspect`` module on the request handlers modules to try and trigger the cython asyncio patching.
+testapp3 just imports the ``inspect`` module on the request handlers modules to try and trigger the cython asyncio patching.

 Run testapp3 in non compiled mode: